 Hume’s influence on Kant regarding the intersection of religion and morality is evident, though difficult to measure.
 It is also hard to tell how much of the influence came directly from Hume’s writings.
 Hume is not often cited regarding religion in Kant’s major works.
 Kant’s Lectures on the Philosophical Doctrine of Religion, however, suggest familiarity with Hume’s Dialogues Concerning Natural Religion, a work which Kant could have read in its entirety in 1781 (Wood 1978: 14–15), and perhaps in part when it first came out, since Hamann translated the first and last parts of it for him (Kuehn 2001: 121).
 Kant explicitly discusses Hume’s Dialogues in the section on the physiotheological proof, which is what Kant calls the argument from design (see LPDR 28:1063–4).
 Furthermore, in the Danzig manuscript of these lectures, Kant cites Hume within his argument against the cosmotheological proof (Ak 28:1266; Wood 1978: 83n31).
 Kant was clearly also familiar with Hume’s The Natural History of Religion.
 In “A History of Natural Theology, according to Meiners’ Historia doctrinae de uno vero Deo”, Kant refers briefly to Hume’s account of polytheists as tolerant in section 9 of The Natural History of Religion (LPDR 28:1125).

-Finally, it is interesting to note that many philosophers and other intellectuals in Königsberg in the late 1750s and early 1760s seem to have attributed to Hume a view of religion that has something significant in common with Kant’s mature view.
-Hamann and others saw Hume’s skepticism as necessary for purging religion of its poor arguments and traditional associations, and clearing the way for true religion.
+Finally, it is interesting to note that many philosophers and other intellectuals in Königsberg in the late 1750s and early 1760s seem to have attributed to Hume a view of religion that has significant parallels with Kant’s mature view.
+Hamann and others saw Hume’s skepticism as necessary for purging religion of its traditional arguments and clearing the way for true religion.
 One source for this view of Hume is the conclusion of book I of the Treatise, which Hamann translated into German (with some alterations and excisions to hide its origin) and published anonymously in 1771 under the title “Night Thoughts of a Sceptic” (Kuehn 2001: 198–201).
 Another source is the end of the Dialogues, where Philo says, “To be a philosophical skeptic is, in a man of letters, the first and most essential step towards being a sound, believing Christian” (DR 89).
-This statement is out of line with Philo’s previous assertions and arguments, and comes as a surprise at this point in the the text.
-Some take Hume to be arguing here that once a person has rid themselves of philosophically suspect rational justifications for belief in God, he is free to embrace religion based simply on faith.
-At least this seems to be how Hamann interprets Hume.
-Kant, of course is no fideist, for he does not take a leap of faith based on revealed religion to be the proper ground for belief in God.
-Still, Kant does endorse the notion that when one clears away the fallacious or at least inadequate metaphysical arguments for the existence of God found in philosophical theology, one is able to see that morality itself offers an argument for God’s existence which both allows for (moral) certainty and addresses people in a moving, concrete way.
+This statement is out of line with Philo’s previous assertions and arguments, and it comes as a surprise at this point in the the text.
+But, some, including Hamman, take Philo’s remark as an expression of Hume’s fideism.
+Whether the interpretation of Hume is correct, Philo’s remark finds deep resonance in Kant.
+He is no fideist, but Kant does hold that purging the traditional “proofs” from philosophical theology helps us recognize that morality itself offers a better argument for God’s existence –– one which provides the moral certainty sought by finite rational beings such as ourselves.

 Hume’s main works of moral philosophy are the following.